frublox/dota_timer_assistant/README.md

 * [pywin32](http://sourceforge.net/projects/pywin32/)
 * curses

-To install curses, just run install_curses.bat and enter the correct choice for your Python installation.
-If one choice doesn't work, then try the other.
+To install curses, just run install_curses batch file for your Python installation.
+If one doesn't work, then try the other.

+If those don't work, try installing it yourself from the command line using the command:

+    pip install [the .whl file for your Python installation]

+Double check to make sure your pip is for Python 2, not 3.

 ## Setup